 Further information: Venture Electronics

-UPDATE: An earlier version of this article incorrectly stated that VE are Singaporean.
-They are from mainland China.
+UPDATE: An earlier version of this article incorrectly stated that VE is Singaporean.
+The company is based in mainland China.